DragN0007/Overhauled-Livestock/README.md

 -Hundreds of O-Bees spawning from hives
 (if you come across this one, do /kill on them and destroy the hive)

--O-Horses replaceing Mystic Mounts creatures and spawning in huge amounts.
+-O-Horses replacing Mystic Mounts creatures and spawning in huge amounts.
 Can't/ won't fix this on our end.
 ```